circleci/circleci-docs/jekyll/_cci2/orb-author-validate-publish.md

 ## Introduction

 When you have finished authoring your own orb, you may then validate your orb to ensure it will work in your configuration, and then publish the orb to the [CircleCI Orb Registry](https://circleci.com/orbs/registry/).
-CircleCI recommends you use the CircleCI CLI to validate and publish your orb since the the CLI provides the 'orb-tools' orb, with its associated commands, that simplify the validation and publication process.
+CircleCI recommends you use the CircleCI CLI to validate and publish your orb since the the CLI provides the `orb-tools` orb, with its associated commands, that simplify the validation and publication process.

 ## orb-tools